Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 • having to stay home indoors for longer periods of time and having less time to spend with the your partner and loved ones.

-Postpartum depression affects not only you and your ability to parent but can also effect her baby.
+Postpartum depression affects not only you and your ability to parent but can also affect her baby.
 Researchers believe that postpartum depression in the mother can affect the infant by causing delays in language development, problems with emotional bonding to others, lower activity levels, and sleep problems.

 The three most common types of treatment for postpartum depression include talking to a psychologist, social worker, or other mental health professional, getting assistance in a support group, and taking antidepressant medication.